Igbo people: Igbo-Ukwu archaeology

 Igbo-Ukwu is a historically significant archaeological site located in southeastern Nigeria, in what is now Anambra State.
 The site is renowned for its remarkable discoveries of ancient artifacts that date back to the 9th and 10th centuries AD.
 The archaeological findings at Igbo-Ukwu have provided valuable insights into the early history and cultural achievements of the Igbo people and their interactions with other civilizations in the region.
 The artifacts may be associated with the traditional Kingdom of Nri and its priest-king, the Eze Nri.

-Igbo-Ukwu has one of the oldest glass productions in West Africa.
 The archeology of Igbo-Ukwu had over 600 prestige objects including complex cast copper-alloy sculptures and more than 165,000 glass and carnelian beads.
-The most common glass among the 138 analytical results for Igbo-Ukwu beads is soda-lime glass produced using plant ash.
+The most common glass type among the 138 analytical results for Igbo-Ukwu beads is soda-lime glass produced using plant ash, these were made in Mesopotamia and the eastern Mediterranean.
+The second most common glass type found were High lime high alumina glass from Ife which became widely distributed east towards the Niger around the 10th century CE.

 Overall, Igbo-Ukwu remains a vital archaeological site that continues to contribute to our understanding of ancient African civilizations and their contributions to human history.